 At YittBox, we specialize in the business intelligence (BI) layer.
 We are experts in a number of reporting tools that will transform your raw data into meaningful, useful information.
 By doing this, it will give your business strategic and operational insight into making more informed business decisions.
-We can choose from a number of reporting tools to present your data sets through reports, summaries, graphs, dashboards, charts, and maps to paint a picture of the state of your business.
+We can choose from several reporting tools to present your data sets through reports, summaries, graphs, dashboards, charts, and maps to paint a picture of the state of your business.
 We are here to help you gain perspective on the past, present, and future of your company.

 Using these resources, we can help give you a realistic visualization of what your data represents.
 Making use of these tools can change the trajectory of your business plan, because they often offer insight into the gaps within the company that you wouldn’t gather otherwise.
 Reporting tools have given us the opportunity to actually interact with and manipulate data in such a way that even non-technical users can benefit from them.
 They enable decision-makers to make more informed and objective conclusions, and thus make changes in the business where needed.